50 Best cds of 2020 until now

 – Release day: April 24, 2020

-“For Their Love” is Other Lives’ 5th cd, including their 2006 launching “Flight of the Flynns” under their previous name,Kunek The Oklahoma triad’s motion picture orchestrations of violin, guitar, percussion, as well as trumpet notes remember a sentimental scene of orange sundowns on far open areas.
+“For Their Love” is Other Lives’ 5th cd, including their 2006 launching “Flight of the Flynns” under their previous name,Kunek The Oklahoma triad’s motion picture orchestrations of violin, guitar, percussion, and also trumpet notes remember a sentimental scene of orange sundowns on far open areas.

 #49 ‘Clockdust’ by Rustin Man